aleksha/data-analysis-tutorial/README.md

 **__“Probieren geht über studieren” (Trying beats studying).__**

-This of repository contains documentation and code, which are needed for a practice in a Laboratory of baryonic physics of High energy physics department of PNPI.
+This repository contains documentation and code, which are needed for a PhD-practice in a Laboratory of baryonic physics of High energy physics department of Petersburg Nuclear Physics Institute (LBP HEPD PNPI).
+Main goal of the practice to show an analysis chain in Particle Physics.

-Practice is organized as a bunch o sessions followed by homeworks.
-At the end of the practice student reports are expected.
+Practice is organized as a bunch of sessions followed by homeworks.
+At the end of the practice reports from students are expected.

+## Software stack
+ * **Ubuntu 20.04 LTS**, as operation system (possible _via_ VirtualBox).
+ * **Ostap** for data analysis (default is a _conda_-way).
+ * **CERN ROOT** will be used _via_ Ostap, but it has much better documentation.
+ * **Git** to store code.
+ * **Markdown**  way to style text on the web.
+ * **LaTeX** to prepare report.

+Note, that ths software list reflects LBP's stack.
+Other solutions are also possible, though they will not be covered by the practice.

 ## Precursors
 * **PNPI PhD course of statistics and data analysis** mainly to have a proper vocabular.
 * **Python programming language**.
 Here are some documentation, tutorials as well as a couple of courses (in Russian):